bAvenir/vicinity-generic-adapter/README.md

 It is used for persisting configuration and caching common requests.

 * Decide if caching should be active --> PERSISTANCE_CACHE="enabled" or "disabled"
+    * Even with caching disabled REDIS will be used for other purposes, and therefore an instance will be always running
 * Decide time to live of cached requests --> PERSISTANCE_CACHE_TTL=60 (in seconds)

 A REDIS instance is necessary to run the adapter, however it is possible to configure a connection to a REDIS instance out of DOCKER using:

 * PERSISTANCE_DB_HOST="http://my-server"
 * PERSISTANCE_DB_PORT=my-port-number

+NOTE: In production, a redis dump is kept in the HOST machine and can be reused to keep the configuration info between restarts, it is possible to add this feature to development by modifying the file docker-compose-dev.yml and adding a volume to the folder ./redis/data.
+You can modify the frequency with which redis stores the data from memory to the dump file in ./redis/redis.conf.
+For more information visit REDIS documentation site.

+It is also possible to export the in-memory data to files that can afterwards be imported.
+For more info check the API docs, import/export.

 ## NGINX